 If you’re an organization that develops software and applications, you may already know how important it is to sign your software, applications or code with a Code Signing Certificate.

-So, what documents do you need to get a Code Signing Certificate?
+So, which documents required for code signing? how to get a Code Signing Certificate?
 What’s the process?

 All four of these requirements are processed by checking the information listed in an Online Government Database.
 In case your data is not up to date and it’s not verified, no need to worry as there are alternate ways: